Seek Your Source: Sahasrara (Crown Chakra)

 Ananta Mudra (Gesture of Infinity)

-This mudra is said to unfold the Crown Chakra, harmonize the entire chakra system, and support optimal balance in all body systems.
+This mudra is said to unfold the Crown Chakra, harmonize the entire chakra system, and support optimal balance in all systems of the body.

 Mandala Mudra (Gesture of the Circle)

-This mudra helps us glimpse deeper states of meditation beyond the personality and supporting all physical body systems for optimal functioning.
+This mudra is said to be helpful for glimpsing deeper states of meditation beyond the personality and supporting all systems of the physical body for optimal functioning.

 How to Practice Meditation for the Crown Chakra